 You can use any type of rice (or even grain), but I used short-grain sushi rice and cooked and seasoned it the way you would for sushi.
 I wanted to get the seaweed in there somehow.

 I could have shredded nori and mixed it into the rice, but I love the umami taste and texture of wakame (seaweed) so added a generous pinch to the water with the rice.
 It rehydrates into delicious ribbons that combine so beautifully with the rest of the ingredients making it so very Japanesey (ok I know that isn’t a real word).

 As this is so flexible I’m already thinking a Poke party would be a fabulous idea.
 I’ll set up a buffet of all the elements and people can DIY their own bowls.

-I also made a cheats wasabi mayo by simply mixing wasabi paste with Kewpie mayonnaise (that’s the Japanese mayo that comes in the squeezy bottle-shaped like a bowling pin).
-If you love the mayo drizzled over your sushi like they do at Willoughby’s then this is exactly what you want to keep in your fridge.
+I also made a cheats wasabi mayo by simply mixing wasabi paste with Kewpie mayonnaise (that’s the Japanese mayo that comes in the squeezy bottle shaped like a bowling pin).
+If you love the mayo drizzled over your sushi as they do at Willoughby’s then this is exactly what you want to keep in your fridge.
 This adds a creamy flavour to the poke and it’s all about layering the flavour.

 This recipe would work with tuna or salmon, just make sure it’s super fresh and of the highest quality – preferably sushi grade.

 Finely julienned cucumber would be a lovely addition to this poke bowl too.

 Oh, and I found Tagarashi spice at my local Asian supermarket and it adds a hit of incredible spice to the bowl.
 It’s also known as Japanese 7 spice.